-No one wants to think about their new machine not functioning properly, but at some point, any machine will need repairs.
-The difference, of course, is how frequently those repairs are needed, how early on in the life of the machine the issues begin appearing and how costly the repairs will be.
+No one wants to think about their new machine not functioning properly, but any machine will need repairs at some point.
+The difference, of course, is how frequently those repairs are needed, how early in the life of the machine the issues begin appearing and how costly the repairs will be.

 To prevent these periods of costly downtime, you should look for machines built to meet strict quality standards and have long lifespans.
 Don’t settle for any manipulator or lift assist that’s not able to last at least 15 years with proper use and maintenance.
-Doing so will result in excessive and costly downtime as a result of repairs and replacement.
+Doing so will result in excessive and costly downtime because of repairs and replacement.

 Of course, the biggest cost related to your lift assist being down isn’t the repairs or replacements — it’s the revenue you’ll lose from being unable to fulfill your production requirements.
 If you’re unable to produce your products for hours or days, you face the potential of missing revenue goals and disappointing customers.
 You might even leave the door open to losing them completely.
-For the health of your business, you need to carefully consider your manipulator purchase.
+For your business’s health, you must carefully consider your manipulator purchase.

 A quality industrial manipulator or lift assist should allow you to both simplify and speed up your production process.
 Unfortunately, this is not true for all machines.
 In addition to the slowdowns that can be caused by downtime or employee injuries, the design of a machine can have a big impact on how your production moves along.

 In general, a custom-built lift assist is superior to an “out of the box” machine, as it will have been designed to work seamlessly with your environment, production materials and employees.
-A pre-made machine, on the other hand, may not meet the exact specifications you need, resulting in additional work for employees as they try to carefully manage the shortcomings of the machine.
+On the other hand, a pre-made machine may not meet the exact specifications you need, resulting in additional work for employees as they try to carefully manage the shortcomings of the machine.
 These “workarounds” often slow down product at best, and result in costly and avoidable employee injuries at worst.

 Depending on the production requirements, having the right equipment can also mean fewer personnel are needed on the assembly line.
 With fewer employees needed, you can reduce your staffing expenditures or move current employees to other positions where their skills can be put to better use.